gottacatchenall/ms_sampling_effort/manuscript.md

 $B$, $P(AB)$, is greater than $P(A)P(B)$ as $P(A)$ and $P(B)$ are not
 independent and instead are positively correlated, _i.e._ $P(AB) > P(A)P(B)$.
 In
-this case, the probability of observing a false negative in our naive model from before is $p_{fn} = 1 - P(AB)$ which due to the above inequality implies $p_{fn}
+this case, the probability of observing a false negative in our naive model from
+@fig:negativebinom is $p_{fn} = 1 - P(AB)$ which due to the above inequality implies $p_{fn}
 \geq 1 - P(A)P(B)$ which indicates increasingly greater probability of a false negative as $P(AB) \to P(AB) \gg P(A)P(B)$.

 This should be noted with the caveat that this does not consider variation in species abundance in space and time.
-If positive or negative associations between species structure variation in the distribution of $P(AB)$ across space/time, then the spatial and temporal biases induced by data collection would further impact the realized false negative rate, as in this case the probability of false negative would not be constant for each pair of species across sites.
+If positive or negative associations between species structure variation in the distribution of $P(AB)$ across space/time, then the spatial/temporal biases induced by data collection would further impact the realized false negative rate, as the probability of false negative would not be constant for each pair of species across sites.
 To test for this association empirical data, we use two datasets: a set of host-parasite interactions sampled across 51 sites [@Hadfield2014TalTwo] and a set of XX New Zealand freshwater stream food webs [@Thompson2000ResSol].
 We simply compute the empirical marginal distribution of species occurrence, and compare the product of the marginals, $P(A)P(B)$, to the empirical joint distribution $P(AB)$.

 ![Top: Hadfield, Bottom: NZ Stream Foodwebs.
 Effectively a version of
 @Cazelles2016TheSpe figure 1 panel
 A.](./figures/positiveassociations.png){#fig:associations}

+In @fig:associations, both host-parasite system (top) and food-web (bottom) exhibit these positive associations. (report p-values and means here...sigh...).
+There is no reason to expect the strength of this association to be the same in different systems.
+At the moment, computing this metric for all of the networks in the Mangal database proves challenging as most data sets use different taxonmic identifiers, often at different resolutions.

-In @fig:associations, both host-parasite system (top) and food-web (bottom) exhibit these positive associations.
-The strength of this association may be different in different systems.
-Note here that these datasets were usable because they already have shared taxonomic backbone.
-Applying this in bulk to Mangal food-webs presents the difficulty of resolving spatial samples of species with to different taxonomic indicators, this is why we can't simple apply this to the whole mangal dataset.
+These particular datasets [@Hadfield2014TalTwo; @Thompson2000ResSol] were usable because they already have been sorted to have a fixed taxonomic backbone (as part of EcologicalNetworks.jl [@Banville2021ManJl]).
+Applying this in bulk to Mangal food-webs presents the difficulty of resolving different taxon identifiers across spatial samples of species with to different resolutions, this is why we can't simple apply this to the whole mangal dataset.
+Sure would be interesting if someone took an in-review software package to do this and wrote a paper about it.

-We conclude this section by advocating for the use neutral models similar to above to generate expectations about the number of false-negatives in a data set of a given size.
-This can be useful for predictive models, where we might want to incorporate a model of observation error, and also for designing studies number of observations sufficient to say an interaction doesn't exist [@Canard2012EmeStr].
-Further, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in @fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
+We conclude this section by advocating for the use of neutral models similar to above to generate expectations about the number of false-negatives in a data set of a given size.
+This could prove fruitful both for designing surveys of interactions [@Canard2012EmeStr],  but also because we may want to incorporate models of  observation error into predictive models [@Joseph2020NeuHie].
+Additionaly, one must consider the context for sampling---is the goal to detect a particular species $A$ (as in @fig:totalobs (c)), or to get a representative sample of interactions across the species pool?
 This argument is well-considered when sampling species [@Willott2001SpeAcc], but has not yet been internalized for designing samples of communities.

 # The impact of false-negatives on network analysis and prediction